 A critical annotation includes a description (see above), then evaluates the quality of your source related to others and the value of its information to your research.

 If you add annotations, you may wish to add the word "Annotated" to your source list title.
-To change the title, go to Print/Export > Formatting Options, click any of the three "Annotated" title options at item 4 in the following screenshot (highlighted in red) to change the list title.
+To change the title, go to Print/Export > Formatting Options, open the "List Title" section, and enter the word in the "Custom header" field.